Biogas Digester Engines

-A Biogas Digester Gives Chance to Offer Electric Power Back to the Grid
+A Biogas Digester Gives a Chance to Offer Electric Power Back to the Grid

 Support for Emergency Situation Power Systems

-Biogas is a perfect source of power for both gas powered generators and generators which operate on a mix of diesel and gas by means of a bi-fuel system.
-This provides for a reliable power supply even when the availabilty of feed stock (fuel) for the digester may be scarce.
+Biogas is a perfect source of power for both gas-powered generators and generators which operate on a mix of diesel and gas by means of a bi-fuel system.
+This provides for a reliable power supply even when the availability of feedstock (fuel) for the digester may be scarce.